madetech/handbook/guides/chalet_time_policy.md

 #### 4. Research and development

 The R&D team will maintain a visible backlog of tasks people with chalet time can do either to help build products or research new opportunities.
-This will be posted in the #chalettimeteam Slack channel at the beginning of each week.
+This will be posted in the [`#chalet-time-team`](https://madetechteam.slack.com/archives/C03F23K2RL0) Slack channel at the beginning of each week.

 ##### 5. Communities of practice

 Capability and Delivery Heads will maintain a [visible backlog of tasks](https://trello.com/b/taj8yvLP/capability-improvement-backlog) people with chalet time can undertake to improve their community of practice.
-This will be posted weekly in both #chalettimeteam and #cop-improvements-backlog Slack channels
+This will be posted weekly in both [`#chalet-time-team`](https://madetechteam.slack.com/archives/C03F23K2RL0) and [`#cop-improvements-backlog`](https://madetechteam.slack.com/archives/C03BMF2E39S) Slack channels

 ## Length of chalet time activities
 Chalet time activities must be able to deliver some value in small blocks of time: half day, single day or 3-5 days, eaning chalet time can add value if someone joins a client team at short notice.